Hanau-Wilhelmsbad station

-Hanau-Wilhelmsbad station is a former Fürstenbahnhof ("Prince's station") and a current halt ("Haltepunkt") on the Frankfurt–Hanau railway in Hanau in the German state of Hesse.
+Hanau-Wilhelmsbad station is a former Fürstenbahnhof ("Prince's station") and a current halt ("Haltepunkt") on the Frankfurt Süd–Aschaffenburg railway in Hanau in the German state of Hesse.

 Function

 The station was built in the immediate vicinity of the former Wilhelmsbad spa (which its name refers to) and served the excursion traffic to it.
 Shortly after its opening, up to 16,000 people would arrive by train on public holidays with good weather.
 Today the station is used by many commuters due to its large parking area.
 Patronage at the station is low outside the peak hour.
 It has two outside platforms, which are connected only by the adjacent Burgallee level crossing.
 Furthermore, the station serves the nearby Herbert Dröse Stadion (American football stadium).

 Entrance building

 The entrance building is one of the oldest surviving in Hesse.
 It was put into operation on 10 September 1848.
 It was designed by Julius Eugen Ruhl.
 He placed it directly at the intersection of Hochstädter Landstraße with the Burgallee, the connection between the Park Wilhelmsbad and the Baroque palace of Schloss Philippsruhe, which was the residence of the Count of Hanau when the station was established.
 The station building was therefore equipped with a Fürstenzimmer (prince's room), which occupied the central part on the ground floor of the entrance building, as a waiting area for the "highest and most supreme rulers".
 In the 1990s, the building was privatised and has since been used for a restaurant.
 The entrance building is listed as a cultural monument under the Hessian monument protection law.
 Today it is included with the architectural ensemble of the park of Wilhelmsbad.